Revolutionary-Games/Thrive/doc/style_guide.md

   an operation that may not be called before `_Ready` has ran, and it's a public method or can be triggered that way and someone might call it too early.

-- When using `GD.PrintErr` don't use string concatenation, use the multi argument form instead, for example: `GD.PrintErr("My value is:
-  ", variable);` Or use string interpolation.

 - You should follow general GUI standards in designing UI.
 Use widgets that are meant for whatever kind of interaction you are designing.